Chapter 2: Education

 Supported Employment contract through DRS provides job coach support once employed for up to 6 months.
 Supported Employment options are also available through DDS for those who need longer-term supports.

 DRTC has janitorial and food service jobs at federal contract locations – Tinker air force base, Mike Monroney Center (FAA) and the federal buildings downtown OKC.
 These are individual jobs that pay at federal wage determination rate and include health & welfare benefits.
 Job coaches welcome.
 No referral needed.

 Persons with more significant support needs participate in the vocational services program where they have opportunity to engage in productivity based activities that include sorting, packaging, shrinking wrapping, and general hand assembly, etc..
 They also produce acrylic awards and gifts, assemble custom frames and quality check and package promotional items.
 There are opportunities to learn hard skills in warehousing, screen printing, customer service and receptionist, most of which pay at or above minimum wage.

-The Transition School-to-Work Program helps students with disabilities who are eligible for vocational rehabilitation services to prepare for employment and life after high school.
-Services available through Division of Vocational Rehabilitation and Division of Visual Services counselors assigned to each high school include:
+The Transition Program helps students with disabilities who are eligible for vocational rehabilitation services to prepare for employment and life after high school.
+Services available through Vocational Rehabilitation and Services for the Blind and Visually Impaired counselors assigned to each high school include:

 - Vocational counseling and guidance assists teachers, parents and students in developing appropriate career goals.

 - Vocational assessment and evaluation helps determine students' employment-related strengths.

 - Work study provides job readiness skills, work experience and high school credits.